ekoontz/menard/README.md

 ```

 Rather than simply using `:top` as the input to generation, we now
-provide specific constraints to the generation process.
+provide some constraints to the generation process.
+Specifically, we
+require that the expression must be about eating, and that the subject
+of the eating must be a dog or dogs (the value `:cane` by convention
+happens to be taken from the Italian word for "dog").

 ```clojure
 ;; generate a random expression in Italian